ricoai/rico-photos/README.md

 ﻿# Photos
 This is a demo site to show my experience working with ASP.net, Angular and AWS.

-The intent of this project is to upload a image.
+The intent of this project is to upload an image.
 Process the image using AI determine the semantics of the image.
 Display all the details of the image.

 ![rico.ai Photos Example](https://ricoai-demo.s3-us-west-2.amazonaws.com/web/rico-ai-photo-ad.gif)